majortank/majortank/README.md

 - 👀 I’m interested in Web Development(javascript, python django)
 - 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate on (javascript/typescript project)
-- 📫 How to reach me tankiso@majortank.space
+- 📫 How to reach me tankiso@tangikuu.tech

 <!---
 majortank/majortank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.